Hindu symbols overview

-While most of the symbols are invariably saturated with spiritual meaning, others are representative of their gods and goddesses, philosophies, teachings, and cultural traditions.
+While most of the symbols are invariably saturated with spiritual meaning, others represent their gods and goddesses, philosophies, teachings, and cultural traditions.

-There are two main categories of the Hindu symbols:
+There are two main categories of Hindu symbols:

 i.
 Murti – These symbols are inclusive of drawings and icons